 In the next iteration, the team enhances the previous work and releases a new product.

 This process continues until the product or the service has all the features envisioned in the original product specification.

 The Agile framework is based on small teams, working quickly to create working products or services based on continuous customer feedback.

 Examples of Agile methods include Scrum, Kanban, and Lean Software Development.

 Image Source: Dave Gray

-Based on our experience working on more than 200 projects and also research done in the project management field, here are five reasons why product owners typically select Agile over Waterfall methodology.
+Based on our experience working on more than 200 projects and the research done in the project management field, here are five reasons why product owners typically select Agile over the Waterfall methodology.